A Daughter of the Samurai

 A Daughter of the Samurai is a 1925 (Note: Some sources date the book's publication in 1926, however it was originally published the year prior.) autobiographical novel by Etsu Inagaki Sugimoto.

 Conception

-Sugimoto was encouraged by Christopher Morley to write about her life in Japan.
-She was 51 years old and had been living in the US for over 20 years when she wrote the book.
-Her intention in writing the book, as said through the protagonist Etsu-bō, was to clarify the secret that was hidden from people in the East and the West:
+Etsu Inagaki Sugimoto (1874-1950) was a Japanese-American writer and educator.
+She was encouraged by Christopher Morley to write about her life in Japan.
+She was 51 years old and had been living in the US for over 20 years when she wrote, A Daughter of a Samurai.
+Her intention in writing the book, revealed by the protagonist, Etsu-bō, was to clarify the secret that was hidden from people in the East and the West:

 Years passed, and Etsu-bō, the little girl who had listened to the story of the black ships and the red barbarians, herself went sailing on a black ship that moved without sails, to a new home in the distant land of the red barbarians.
 There she learned that hearts are the same on both sides of the world; but this is a secret that is hidden from the people of the East, and hidden from the people of the West.